University of North Carolina at Greensboro -- Faculty

 Identifier: MSS 0195

 Abstract Loren Schweninger is Professor Emeritus at The University of North Carolina at Greensboro.
 His research interests include Race and Slavery in the United States, African American History, the Nineteenth Century South, and Documentary History.
-During his illustrious career, Schweninger spearheaded numerous petition projects covering race and slavery in America.He wrote numerous publications and received many honors and awards, both regionally and nationally.
-Some of Schweninger's most...
+During his career, Schweninger spearheaded numerous petition projects covering race and slavery in America.He wrote numerous publications and received many honors and awards, both regionally and nationally.
+Some of Schweninger's most recent...

 Dates: 1775 - 2012; Majority of material found within 1940 - 2012; Other: Date acquired: 2013 June 26